Mali Federation: Political tension and dissolution

 Tensions quickly arose within the Mali Federation as planning for the implementation of the federation began in 1959 and early 1960.
 Unlike some other areas of French West Africa, French Sudan and Senegal did not have significant amounts of migration or intercultural movement during the colonial period (although they were linked together in French economic policy and linked by a key railway).
 More serious than ethnic or linguistic differences, however, were some of the results of the design of the federation.
 While the parity principle allowed both countries to join together without fears of losing their sovereignty, it also resulted in political spillover, as political disputes moved from one arena to another.
 Similarly, the PFA tried to combine two political parties, which were in very different situations, with the French Sudan political party, having achieved political dominance, but the Senegal party required an elaborate and complex arrangement of alliances to maintain authority.
 In addition, some of the aspects left vague in the first discussions became key issues of debate between the political leaders of Senegal and French Sudan as their articulation became more important, including armed forces, development of an indigenous bureaucracy, the strength of the federal government, and the precise relationship with France.
-Finally, different visions for the colony between Senghor and Keïta proved very difficult to mediate: Keïta, after the dissolution of the federation, claimed that he pursued socialism, but Senghor pushed a bourgeoisie agenda.
+Finally, different visions for the colony between Senghor and Keïta proved very difficult to mediate: after the dissolution of the federation, Keïta claimed that he pursued socialism and that Senghor pushed a bourgeois agenda.

 The disagreements remained manageable until April 1960, after negotiations with France for recognition of independence had finished.
 French Sudan began to push for a single executive in the federation with significant independent authority.
 Senegal preferred to maintain the parity principle as it had been developed in 1959 and to restrain the power of any president.
-When a PFA congress to decide the issue ended in a deadlock, its members from outside the federation were called in to mediate and they recommended the creation of a single executive to be appointed by an equal number of representatives from Senegal and French Sudan but also that the taxation would no longer be widely shared between the two colonies (a key Senegal position).
+When a PFA congress to decide the issue ended in a deadlock, its members from outside the federation were called in to mediate and they recommended the creation of a single executive to be appointed by an equal number of representatives from Senegal and French Sudan but also recommended that taxation no longer be widely shared between the two colonies (which was a key Senegal position).
 Although that issue was resolved to the agreement of both parties, a series of misunderstandings quickly followed.
-When French Sudan attempted to remove a single military base within its territories, it was interpreted as an attempt to eject the French from the entire territory, which was viewed with suspicion by both Senegal and France.
+When French Sudan attempted to remove a single French military base from its territory, it was interpreted as an attempt to eject the French from the entire territory, which was viewed with suspicion by both Senegal and France.